 The Library Garden

-Presented as part of Concéntrico's Urban Ecologies programme, the project sits within a wider curatorial enquiry into architecture, climate, materiality, and landscape in the contemporary city.
+Presented as part of Concéntrico's Urban Ecologies programme, the project sat within a wider curatorial enquiry into architecture, climate, materiality, and landscape in the contemporary city.
+The Library Garden was on view in Logroño from 18 to 23 June 2026.

 With thanks to the British Council Spain for their generous and continued support of the project, and to Concéntrico for the invitation and ongoing trust.